MJoergen/fpga_utilities/interfaces.md

 this repository.
 All interfaces are point-to-point and directional: every signal group has a single master (or sender) and a single slave (or receiver).
-Multi-master and multi-slave topologies are built by composing arbiters, distributors, and mappers from `src/`.
+Multi-master and multi-slave topologies are built by composing arbiters, demultiplexers, and mappers from `src/`.

 For each interface this document describes only the subset actually used by the modules in this repository.
 Optional signals from the underlying